About Jools & Kathleen

-In addition to teaching and writing, Jools is studying in a 2-year IAYT-accredited yoga therapy training program taking place in Vancouver, BC and Chennai, India, completion 2019.
-She is currently working with students in the areas of pain care, impaired mobility, and yoga for PTSD.
+In addition to teaching yoga, writing, and editing, Jools recently studied and interned at a busy clinic in Chennai, India as part of a 1000-hour yoga therapy certification program (completion 2019).
+She is currently working with students in the areas of pain care, creativity, impaired mobility, and trauma-sensitive yoga.

-A senior yoga teacher (ERYT 500), Jools is lead trainer in a registered yoga teacher training program (RYS 200) and offers mentorships to new and seasoned yoga teachers.
+A senior-level yoga teacher (E-RYT 500), Jools co-leads a Yoga Alliance-registered yoga teacher training program (RYS 200) running annually in the Vancouver area and offers mentorships to new and seasoned yoga teachers.

-Jools dances regularly with a 5Rhythms group in Vancouver and maintains a strong Zen Buddhist meditation practice.
-She is dedicated to befriending and awakening the body through both invigorating and restorative practices, spontaneous expression, curiosity, and conscious surrender to moments of stillness.
+Jools is dedicated to befriending and awakening the body through both invigorating and restorative practices, spontaneous expression, curiosity, and conscious surrender to moments of stillness.

-Kath has studied and created fine art, costumes, and textile arts for over 30 years.
-She works with a variety of media and techniques including free-motion machine embroidery, handmade papers, digital image transfer, mono printing, and stenciling with dyes and paints.
-She also creates pieces using raised plaster, natural oxides, oil and acrylic paints.
+Kathleen has studied and created fine art, costumes, and textile arts for over 30 years.
+She works with a variety of media and techniques including free-motion machine embroidery, handmade papers, digital image transfer, mono printing, and stencilling with dyes and paints.
+She also creates pieces using raised plaster, natural oxides, and oil and acrylic paints.

 Early studies at Emily Carr led Kathleen to work in props and costuming for a variety of dance and TV productions and feature films.
 Her education at Capilano University included diplomas in studio arts, textile arts, and ceramics and introduced her to surface design; she actively creates, exhibits, and teaches in these areas.

-Wild Onion Retreats was established in 2016 with partner, Jools Andres.
-Together they provide dynamic, rejuvenating Creative Embodiment retreats, combining movement, sensory experiences and multi-layered art workshops through reconnecting to intuition and self-confidence.
+Wild Onion Retreats was established in 2016 with friend and professional collaborator, Jools Andrés.
+Together they provide dynamic, rejuvenating Creative Embodiment retreats combining movement, sensory experiences, and multi-layered art workshops that build on receiving intuitive input and fostering self-confidence.

-As one of the founding members of Foxglove Fibre Arts Cooperative (1999−2005) on Bowen Island, Kath has managed events and exhibits and facilitated a variety of workshops highlighting international fibre artists and experts.
-Kath offers mixed media painting workshops on an ongoing basis and teaches the popular Eat Drink Paint series for the Bowen Island Arts Council Gallery.
+As one of the founding members of Foxglove Fibre Arts Cooperative (1999−2005) on Bowen Island, Kathleen has managed events and exhibits and facilitated a variety of workshops highlighting international fibre artists and experts.
+Kathleen offers a variety of mixed media painting workshops on an ongoing basis and teaches the popular Eat Drink Paint series for the Bowen Island Arts Council Gallery.

-In 2016 Kath completed a 100-hour yoga sadhana training, a natural progression for her many years of practice and inspires a deeper connection to intuition and creativity.
+In 2016 Kathleen completed a 100-hour yoga sadhana training, a natural progression for her many years of practice which also inspires a deeper connection to intuition and creativity.